Sustainability Standard FAQs

 How long is the certification period?

-Certification is valid for 36 months from the certification date.
-To maintain certification, a renewal audit must be scheduled within 36 months of the date of the prior audit to avoid a lapse in certification.
+Certification is valid for 36 months.
+The due date for the subsequent audit will be 36 months from the date of the previous audit and not from the previous certificate issue date.
+In years one and two, the CB will conduct a document review to confirm continued conformance with minimum requirements and other key questions.
 A lapse in certification requires the supplier to restart the process with a certification audit, incurring additional costs and time commitment, compared to a renewal audit.

 What is a certification body?